What are procurement analytics?

 Once you have a picture of what you want from the data, it’s a much more straightforward matter to put the analytics in place to supply the data and turn it into meaningful information.
 The real key here is unstructured data that has until now been hard to capture and analyse.
 Receivables and payables are easy to get from your accounts system.
 But employee expenses?
 Far more challenging to analyse.

-The magic box in the expense management system does the analytics, and pretty soon you can be looking at the dashboard and discovering where the procurement spend is actually going.
-That leads to a situation where you can begin to control the spend, for example by exploiting our prepaid company cards, With the Soldo expense management system, these can be loaded with the rules and limits you want in place, customised for each employee.
+The magic box in the expense management software does the analytics, and pretty soon you can be looking at the dashboard and discovering where the procurement spend is actually going.
+That leads to a situation where you can begin to control the spend, for example by exploiting our prepaid business cards.
+With the Soldo expense management system, these can be loaded with the rules and limits you want in place, customised for each employee.

 At last, a meaningful degree of control.
 And the same procurement analytics dashboard will demonstrate how well your control measures are working, giving you comparisons over selected periods and for different projects or categories of spend.